bebarle/integration-walkthrough/README.md

 $ npm start
 ```

-The server is deployed on port 80 by default.
-You can set the port by setting the `PORT` environment variable in the `.env` file.
+The server is deployed on port 8880 by default.
+You can change the port by setting the `PORT` environment variable in the `.env` file.

 ### Access the checkout

-Check the checkout at [http://localhost/](http://localhost/).
+Check the checkout at [http://localhost:8880/](http://localhost:8880/).

 ![Checkout UI](./images/checkout.png)